ColaCare: Enhancing Electronic Health Record Modeling through Large Language Model-Driven Multi-Agent Collaboration: Experimental Setups

 \subsubsection{Utilized (Large) Language Models}

 \modelname{} incorporates both Language Models (LMs) and Large Language Models (LLMs) within its framework.
-For language models, we employ MedCPT~\cite{jin2023medcpt} in the RAG system's biomedical information retrieval process.
-MedCPT is contrastively pre-trained on 255 million PubMed literature entries.
-Additionally, we utilize the GatorTron~\cite{yang2022gatortron} model, which is pretrained on 82 billion de-identified clinical texts and further finetuned on MIMIC datasets for final clinical note embedding computation.
-For large language models, we employ the 200-billion-parameter DeepSeek-V2 Chat~\cite{deepseekai2024deepseekv2} to act as agents and conduct reasoning tasks.
+For language models, we employ MedCPT~\cite{jin2023medcpt} in the RAG system's biomedical information retrieval process and GatorTron~\cite{yang2022gatortron} model for final clinical note embedding computation.
+For large language models, we employ the DeepSeek-V2.5~\cite{deepseekai2024deepseekv2} to act as the reasoning engine.